gs-niteesh/gs-niteesh.github.io/week/week7.md

 Once the drivers are completely removed from libBSD, do a clean build and try out some test applications.
 If the drivers ported to RTEMS work properly then the test applications should behave the same as before removing the drivers.

+The commit that removes the pinmux driver from libBSD can be found [here](https://github.com/gs-niteesh/rtems-libbsd/commit/15d1a3621757436856d85509fc5aed37371acc1d).